CovertLab/wcEcoli/docs/misc/add_new_gene.md

 <b>Directions for adding a new gene</b><br>

-* Add one directory per genome insertion to (`reconstruction/ecoli/flat/new_gene_data`), following file structure in the `template` subdirectory.
+* Add one directory per genome insertion to (`reconstruction/ecoli/flat/new_gene_data`)
+  * Begin by copying the `reconstruction/ecoli/flat/new_gene_data/template` subdirectory.
   * Each directory can have multiple new genes (represented as multiple rows in the tables), but these genes must all be inserted in the same place in the genome.
   * <b>ID of new genes, RNAs, and proteins MUST begin with NG</b>
-  * Necessary data files:
+  * Data files that must be modified:
     * `insertion_location.tsv` - Specify desired genome insertion location
     * `genes.tsv` - List of the genes you would like to insert, with relative coordinates within the sequence to be inserted.
 Note that only a single contiguous gene insertion is supported at this time.
     * `gene_sequences.tsv` - Sequences of genes to be inserted
     * `rnas.tsv` - RNAs corresponding to those genes
     * `proteins.tsv` - Proteins corresponding to those genes
     *  `rnaseq_rsem_tpm_mean.tsv` - Best practices: set these each to .01 (so that the Parca does not try to correct for the new genes) and modify basal expression levels later via variant (more details below)
-  * Currently supported optional data files:
+  * Data files that must be present in the directory but are optional to modify:
     * `rna_half_lives.tsv` - Can specify if desired, otherwise will default to average of the other RNAs
     * `protein_half_lives_measured` - Can specify if desired, otherwise will default to average of the other proteins